Off-Campus Education Masters Programs

 Accredited Quality Programs

-- Accredited continuously by the Connecticut State Department of Education.
+- The Cross Endorsement option meets the Connecticut State Department of Education requirements.

-- Ranked in the Top Tier of Regional Colleges in the north by U.S. News and World Report in 2012.
+- USJ is ranked in the Best Colleges of Regional Universities in the North by U.S. News and World Report in 2013.